Icradle-Innovations-Ltd/StockSignalPro/PROJECT_OVERVIEW.md

 4. **Data Quality Dependency**: The quality of results depends heavily on the quantity and quality of input data.

 5. **Market Regime Changes**: Dominant cycles can change over time as market conditions evolve.

+6. **Sentiment Analysis Limitations**: Sentiment analysis is based on keyword frequency and may not capture nuanced context or sarcasm in news articles.
+It provides a general indication rather than precise measurement of market sentiment.

 ## Conclusion